lastlogin-net/obligator/README.md

 register their instance.

 Instead, obligator takes essentially the approach described [here][6].
-Any OAuth2 client can anonymously authenticate with an obligator instance.
+Any OAuth2 client can anonymously authenticate with an obligator instance, with the `client_id` equal to the domain of the client, and `client_secret` left blank.
 Security is maintained through the following means:

 * Only approved email addresses are permitted unless `public: true` is set in the config.
-* The OAuth2 `client_id` must be a URL, and a prefix of the `redirect_uri`, and the `client_id` is displayed to the user when consenting to the login.
+* The `client_id` URI must be a prefix of the `redirect_uri`, and the `client_id` is displayed to the user when consenting to the login.
 This guarantees that the user approves the ID token to be sent to the domain shown.
 Note that this can actually be more secure than pre-registration.
   There have been attacks in [the past][7] where users were tricked into authorizing apps because the pre-registered information looked convincing.
 By